-- "Acquisition Fee" has the meaning given to such term under "Arrangements with the Manager Fees". - "Adjusted Cost Base" has the meaning given to such term under "Arrangements with the Manager Fees". - "Advisory Fee" has the meaning given to such term under "Arrangements with the Manager Fees". - "Affiliate" means any Person that would be deemed to be an affiliated entity of such person within the meaning of National Instrument 45-106 Prospectus and Registration Exemptions, as replaced or amended from time to time (including any successor rule or policy thereto). - "AFFO" has the meaning given to such term under "Non-IFRS Financial Measures Non-IFRS Financial Measures". - "AIF" means this annual information form. - "Arrangement" means the arrangement under section 182 of the OBCA involving, among other things, the transfer by shareholders of Taggart of all of the issued and outstanding common shares of Taggart to PROREIT LP in exchange for either Units or Class B LP Units. - "Board" or "Board of Trustees" means the board of Trustees of the REIT. - "CANMARC" means CANMARC Real Estate Investment Trust. - "CBCA" means the Canada Business Corporations Act. - "CDS" means CDS Clearing and Depository Services Inc. - "Class A LP Units" means the Class A limited partnership units in the capital of PROREIT LP, and "Class A LP Unit" means any one of the foregoing. - "Class B LP Units" means the Class B limited partnership units in the capital of PROREIT LP and "Class B LP Unit" means any one of the foregoing. - "CRA" means the Canada Revenue Agency. - "Declaration of Trust" means the declaration of trust of the REIT made as of February 7, 2013, as amended and restated on March 11, 2013 and as it may be further amended, supplemented or amended and restated from time to time. - "Deferred Units" means the deferred units under the LTIP. - "DRIP" means the distribution reinvestment plan of the REIT described under "Distribution Policy Distribution Reinvestment Plan". - "FFO" has the meaning given to such term under "Non-IFRS Financial Measures". - "Financially Literate" has the meaning given to financial literacy under National Instrument 52-110 Audit committees. - "GBV" means at any time, the book value of the assets of the REIT and its consolidated Subsidiaries, as shown on the REIT's then most recent consolidated balance sheet, plus the amount of accumulated depreciation and amortization on buildings shown thereon or in the notes thereto plus the amount of future income tax liability arising out of indirect acquisitions and excluding the amount of any receivable reflecting interest rate subsidies on any debt assumed by the REIT shown thereon or in the notes thereto, or if approved by a majority of the Trustees at any time, the appraised value of the assets of the REIT and its consolidated Subsidiaries may be used instead of book value.
+- "2014 Public Offering" has the meaning given to such term under "GENERAL DEVELOPMENT OF THE BUSINESS Year Ended December 31, 2014 2014 Public Offering of the REIT and Concurrent Private Placement". - "Acquisition Fee" has the meaning given to such term under "ARRANGEMENTS WITH THE MANAGER Fees". - "Adjusted Cost Base" has the meaning given to such term under "ARRANGEMENTS WITH THE MANAGER Fees". - "Advisory Fee" has the meaning given to such term under "ARRANGEMENTS WITH THE MANAGER Fees". - "Affiliate" means any Person that would be deemed to be an affiliated entity of such person within the meaning of National Instrument 45-106 Prospectus and Registration Exemptions, as replaced or amended from time to time (including any successor rule or policy thereto). - "AFFO" has the meaning given to such term under "NON-IFRS FINANCIAL MEASURES NON-IFRS FINANCIAL MEASURES". - "AIF" means this annual information form. - "Arrangement" means the arrangement under section 182 of the OBCA involving, among other things, the transfer by shareholders of Taggart of all of the issued and outstanding common shares of Taggart to PROREIT LP in exchange for either Units or Class B LP Units. - "Board" or "Board of Trustees" means the board of Trustees of the REIT. - "CANMARC" means CANMARC Real Estate Investment Trust. - "CBCA" means the Canada Business Corporations Act. - "CDS" means CDS Clearing and Depository Services Inc. - "Class A LP Units" means the Class A limited partnership units in the capital of PROREIT LP, and "Class A LP Unit" means any one of the foregoing. - "Class B LP Units" means the Class B limited partnership units in the capital of PROREIT LP and "Class B LP Unit" means any one of the foregoing. - "Class B Warrant" has the meaning given to such term under "DESCRIPTION OF PROREIT LP Partnership Units". - "Concurrent Private Placement" has the meaning given to such term under "GENERAL DEVELOPMENT OF THE BUSINESS Year Ended December 31, 2014 2014 Public Offering of the REIT and Concurrent Private Placement". - "CRA" means the Canada Revenue Agency. - "Crux" means Crux Capital Corporation. - "Declaration of Trust" means the declaration of trust of the REIT made as of February 7, 2013, as amended and restated on March 11, 2013 and as it may be further amended, supplemented or amended and restated from time to time. - "Deferred Units" means the deferred units under the LTIP.

+"DRIP" means the distribution reinvestment plan of the REIT described under "DISTRIBUTION POLICY - Distribution Reinvestment Plan".

+"FFO" has the meaning given to such term under "NON-IFRS FINANCIAL MEASURES".

+"Financially Literate" has the meaning given to financial literacy under National Instrument 52-110 - Audit committees.

+"GBV" means at any time, the book value of the assets of the REIT and its consolidated Subsidiaries, as shown on the REIT's then most recent consolidated balance sheet, plus the amount of accumulated depreciation and amortization on buildings shown thereon or in the notes thereto plus the amount of future income tax liability arising out of indirect acquisitions and excluding the amount of any receivable reflecting interest rate subsidies on any debt assumed by the REIT shown thereon or in the notes thereto, or if approved by a majority of the Trustees at any time, the appraised value of the assets of the REIT and its consolidated Subsidiaries may be used instead of book value.